openstack/openstack-manuals/doc/admin-guide/source/telemetry-data-collection.rst

 -------------

-This agent is responsible for collecting resource usage data of VM instances on individual Compute nodes within an OpenStack deployment.
+This agent is responsible for collecting resource usage data of VM instances on individual compute nodes within an OpenStack deployment.
 This mechanism requires a closer interaction with the hypervisor, therefore a separate agent type fulfills the collection of the related meters, which is placed on the host machines to retrieve this